MMMZZZZ/Syntherrupter/README.md

 # Syntherrupter
-MIDI Interrupter and GUI for Tesla Coils based on the TI Tiva TM4C1294XL microcontroller
+Powerful MIDI Interrupter and GUI for Tesla Coils based on the TI Tiva TM4C1294XL microcontroller

 # Documentation
 Source code is not yet documented but there's a complete documentation of all features, how to use it and how to build your own.
 Its pretty simple and cheap.